kumarutkarsh641/Whisker_Plot/README.md

 Replace `yourusername` with your actual GitHub username.

+Make Sure The package directory is not in PYTHONPATH: If you're trying to import the module without installing it via pip, ensure the directory containing your package is in the PYTHONPATH environment variable.
+You can temporarily add it with:

+    export PYTHONPATH="${PYTHONPATH}:/path/to/your/package"

 ## Usage

 Here is a simple example of how to use the Whisker Plot package: